Batavia Enterprises, Inc.: Passing on the passion

 “They hired a number of folks.
 Dan not only survived but he rose up the ranks and now he’s president of the organization, which is great,” Austin said.

 Austin also points to Stellato’s hiring as evidence that family members are not necessarily guaranteed top positions at BEI.

 “We’ve never been one to say, ‘you’re the next in line so you’re instantly going to get the position.’
 At the end of the day, part of the key to success of companies making it from one generation to the next is that you gotta figure out who’s got the passion, the skill set and the desire to really go in and do it.
 In the family business, you have to work harder, smarter and faster than everybody else because everybody just assumes you haven’t had to work a day in your life.”

-For his part, Austin worked at other companies to gain experience and prove himself before joining BEI as Vice President 10 years ago.
-Today, aside from his responsibilities running the sales and revenue side of the business, Austin doesn’t shy away from getting hands-on when unusual problems crop-up.
-He describes the way he stepped in a few years back when a rash of vandals cut down flags hanging from BEI properties.
+For his part, Austin worked at other companies to gain experience and prove himself before joining BEI as vice president 10 years ago.
+Today, along with his responsibilities running the sales and revenue side of the business, Austin doesn’t shy away from getting hands-on when unusual problems crop-up.
+He described the way he stepped in a few years back when a rash of vandals cut down flags hanging from BEI properties.